 example.orgpointing to the VPSs IP address,

 OpenAppStack will fetch https certificates with Let’s Encrypt by default.
 In order to do this DNS entries need to be created.
 If you don’t need https certificates for your cluster while testing you can skip this step.
 Please be aware of the limitations of this:

 - Onlyoffice won’t work since it requires a valid certificate connecting to Nextcloud.

 - You need to be able to resolve the domain names locally.

-Before you start the installation, make sure your DNS is propagated.
+You’re almost ready to start the OpenAppStack installation script.
+First, make sure your DNS configuration is propagated.
 To do so, make sure ‘ping’ shows your VPS’s IP address:

 $ ping oas.example.org